semi-lab/semi-lab.github.io/_pages/projects.md

                   <h3 class="card-title">
                   </h3>
                   <p class="card-text">
-                  In-space Manufacturing and In-situ Resource Utilization (ISRU) enable the fabrication of components and the extraction of essential resources directly from extraterrestrial materials, reducing dependence on Earth.
+                 In-space Manufacturing and In-situ Resource Utilization (ISRU) enable the fabrication of components and extraction of essential resources directly from extraterrestrial materials, reducing reliance on Earth.
 By converting lunar and Martian regolith into structural, functional, and energy-relevant materials, these approaches support autonomous construction, habitat development, and on-demand repair.
                   </p>
                   <div class="row ml-1 mr-1 p-0"></div>
                 </div>